The Golden Rules for kids’ bedroom design is based on 3 core tenets…

 Study areas are most successful if they focus the mind by filtering out distractions.
 A desk is great up against a wall (or room divider) so that there’s somewhere for shelves and maybe a pin board.
 If you can create a study alcove so that the desk has a kind of sheltered feeling with its own light source that would be a great place to study.

 Now depending on the age of the child playing can mean very different things.
-Getting older it might mean Lego or Miss World.
+Getting older it might mean Lego or My Little Pony.
 Then at the tween and teen stage there might be hobbies to accommodate.
-Whatever the age there’s often other children involved be it play dates or more like a social club!
+Whatever the age there’s often other children involved be it play dates or sleepovers.

 Obviously to dress you need a wardrobe or closet and the space to dress.
 Make sure there’s privacy from the outside for getting dressed.
 If you have young children you may want to consider custom window treatments for added privacy.

-When children get into bed they want to feel safe and cozy.
+When children get into bed they want to feel safe and cosy.